 Jama Software Administrator

-For Organizations installing the Standard on-premises version of Jama Software (i.e., they are not Hosted by Jama Software), the IT/System Administrator(s) are responsible for the initial installation and setup of Jama Software within Client’s production environment including database, server and application configuration.
-Additionally, this person is responsible for ongoing system administration including XML back-ups, indexing, upgrading, permissions, etc. For Jama Software hosted customers, this role may be limited to user management.
+For Organizations installing the self-hosted version of Jama Software (i.e., they are not using the Cloud version of Jama Connect), the IT/System Administrator(s) are responsible for the initial installation and setup of Jama Software within the client’s production environment including database, server and application configuration.
+Additionally, this person is responsible for ongoing system administration including XML back-ups, indexing, upgrading, permissions, etc. For Jama Software Cloud customers, this role may be limited to user management.
 When applicable, the IT/System Administrator(s) are responsible for provisioning and configuring the Integration Hub server.

 #bestpractices #administration #implementation